opis/string/README.md

 ```

 **Important!** The `UnicodeString` instances are immutable and works in
-a similar manner as C# or Java strings works.
+a similar manner as C# or Java strings.

 ```php
 use Opis\String\UnicodeString as wstring;